Tags

 I guess we should start with the differences so nobody thinks I’m saying these are all but identical recordings.
 Of course the songs aren’t the same which is largely due to the arranging skills of whomever is leading the band.

-Whereas You Satisfy had a very long and dramatic intro that set the stage for Wright’s entrance, Blues For My Baby cuts to the chase a little quicker as well as altering the mood to one that sets up a more pensive reflection.
+Whereas You Satisfy had a very long and dramatic intro that set the stage for Wright’s entrance, this time around he cuts to the chase a little quicker as well as altering the mood to one that sets up a more pensive reflection.
 An elegiac sax takes the lead before Wright comes in with a subdued tone, crying about another romantic loss (THAT hasn’t changed, he still can’t catch a break!).

 While the lead-ins definitely had their differences however, the prime thrust of both songs, their melodies and deliveries, are much the same.